tmcycyit/geo-bridge-bundle/README.md

 }
 ```

-### Step 3: If you will use geo_address form field in your project
+### If you will use geo_address form field in your project

-Add the following configuration in app/config/config.yml
+## Step 3: Add the following configuration in app/config/config.yml

 ``` yaml
 # app/config/config.yml